DextApp/dext/docs/PLUGINS.md

 #### copy

 Copies the `arg` of the selected item.
-(Uses modifiers where necessary)
+(Uses modifiers where necessary).

 #### exec